pioneerspacesim/pioneer-developer-docs/design-document/hardpoint_design.md

 A hardpoint can specify that it is able to mount a missile, an ordnance rack, an ordnance pod, or any combination of the above.
 Ordnance racks and pods occupy the primary hardpoint, and provide a 'slot group' that can mount missiles of a specific size.
 Support for mixing different types of missiles in the same rack is an optional feature and most likely will not be targeted initially.

 - Missiles templates increment volume by 2.6x (1.375 uniform scale)
+- There needs to be a tradeoff between running multiple small missiles vs. a single large missile:
+  - Total missile damage / DPS scales by 1.8x per size increment
+  - Missile armor penetration / effective impact scales by 2.1x per size increment
+  - Larger missiles are more effective against large/hard targets
+  - Smaller missiles are better for engaging agile/unarmored targets
+- Missiles do not scale as large as weapon hardpoints do; instead "volume of fire" is utilized
 - Missile size classes:
 	- S0: 1.1m, 90mm diameter; unguided rockets / podded A2G missiles
 	- S1: 1.9m, 180mm diameter; short-range guided missiles